DFE-Digital/dsi-platform/src/Dfe.SignIn.Web.Help/ContentFiles/index.md

 ---
-title: Help using DfE Sign-in
+title: A guide to using DfE Sign-in
-navigationTitle: Help overview
+navigationTitle: Help centre
 summary: |
-  Guidance, tips and articles to help you use DfE Sign-in
+  Practical support and guidance in one place.

 topics:
   - heading: Help sections